ssmirr/appdev-chapters/nouns-verbs-and-grammar.md

 should have produced your very first error message! 🎉

 (If you weren't typing out every expression, then you're doing this wrong.
 If you're just reading, you won't be successful at learning programming; you have to _do_ in order to build up some muscle memory.
 Practice is crucial.
-You should not only be typing the things I ask you to type, but also be trying ourt random other things that occur to you.)
+You should not only be typing the things I ask you to type, but also be trying out random other things that occur to you.)

 Error messages can look scary, but one of **the most important skills you have to develop** when learning to program is to **not panic** when you see them.
 Slow down, **read the error message**, and see if you can make any sense of it at all.
 Over time, you will find that they are _very_ helpful (and you will miss them if something goes wrong silently).